6 Benefits of Being an Older College Student

 Some institutions offer discounts for older college students.
-For example, the University of Alaska, the University of Arkansas, Georgia Tech, and Penn State all offer free tuition to senior citizens.
+For example, the University of Alaska, the University of Arkansas, Georgia Tech, and Penn State all offer free tuition to those at or above the age of 60 or 62.
 Other schools provide discounted tuition rates for nontraditional students who are either starting college for the first time or finishing their degree after spending some time away from school.

-As a mature student, you may also get discounts on textbooks, school supplies, and other items.
+As an older student, you may also get discounts on textbooks, school supplies, and other items.

 Finding Success as an Older College Student

-Additionally, some schools may suit mature students better than others.
+Additionally, some schools may suit older students better than others.
 When you do your research, look for institutions that make a point of reaching out to and welcoming nontraditional learners.

 If you're still hesitant about going back to school, consider all the benefits of doing so.
 Try not to let fear prevent you from pursuing your dreams.